-Reg has written extensively on various characters who have made a contribution to the history of Tasmania and beyond.
+Reg has written extensively on various characters who have contributed to the history of Tasmania and beyond.

 Andrew Inglis Clark